Skip to main content

 Half-day training course for people working with vulnerable clients in financial difficulties who struggle to heat their homes or afford their household bills.

-This energy advice training session, open to all and lasting 2.5 hours, will help individuals and organisations who work with low-income households at risk of fuel debt and cold homes.
+Domestic Energy Essentials is an energy advice training session, open to all and lasting 2.5 hours.
+It is designed to help individuals and organisations who work with low-income households at risk of fuel debt and cold homes.

 Attendees will learn to recognise the signs of fuel poverty and to direct people to an appropriate agency for further support to stay warm, healthy and out of debt.